akvelon/flutter-code-editor/README.md

 ![visibleSectionNames](https://raw.githubusercontent.com/akvelon/flutter-code-editor/main/example/images/visible-section-names.png)

 Hiding text preserves line numbering that's not easy to achieve by just showing a cropped snippet.
-Preserving line numbering is useful if you later need to send the code for further processing but still want to hide non-informative parts.
+Preserving hidden blocks is also useful if you later need to send the full code for further processing but still want to hide non-informative parts.

-Hiding text also makes the entire editor read-only to prevent users from modifying the code, adding imports etc. which may conflict with the hidden parts.
+Hiding text also makes the entire editor read-only to prevent users from modifying the code, adding imports, etc. which may conflict with the hidden parts.

 Only one visible section at a time is currently supported.
 The behavior of passing more than one section is undefined.

 ## Migration Guides

 - [Migrating from code_text_field to 0.1](https://github.com/akvelon/flutter-code-editor/blob/main/docs/migrating/0.1.md)

 ## Contact Us

 * [Get in touch with us](https://akvelon.com/contact-us/).
 * [Request a custom feature](https://akvelon.com/contact-us/).
 * [Request custom Flutter, Web, Mobile application development](https://akvelon.com/contact-us/).